Dueland, Rogaland

-Dueland or Dualand is a village in Tysvær municipality, Norway.
-It is located just west of the larger village of Skjoldastraumen.
+Dueland is a village in Tysvær Municipality in Rogaland county, Norway.
+It is located less than 1 km west of the larger village of Skjoldastraumen.

 History

-It was previously located in Skjold municipality.
-On 1 January 1965, Skjold municipality was dissolved, and its territory dispersed between three municipalities.
-The districts surrounding Yrkje, Dueland, and Grinde, with 1,133 inhabitants in total, were moved to Tysvær municipality.
+It was previously located in the old Skjold Municipality.
+On 1 January 1965, Skjold Municipality was dissolved, and its territory dispersed between three municipalities.
+The districts surrounding Yrkje, Dueland, and Grinde, with 1,133 inhabitants in total, were moved to Tysvær Municipality.

-People with the surname Dueland could be people from this farm, but typically people with that last name hail from a different farm called Dueland in Ølen.
-Several of those residents emigrated to the US, particularly to Nebraska, Illinois and Iowa.
+People with the surname Dueland could be people whose families were originally from this farm, but typically people with that last name hail from a different farm called Dueland in the old Ølen Municipality.
+Several of those residents emigrated to the United States, particularly to the states of Nebraska, Illinois and Iowa.